-Information about how to register for classes and course offerings can be found on the Registrar’s Office webpage.
-Every effort is made to schedule classes so that required courses and courses that typically have high enrollments do not conflict.
+Information about how to register for course sections can be found on the Registrar’s Office webpage.
 Students should take special care to plan schedules for both semesters in each academic year to achieve their curricular objectives.
 The Planning Your Course of Study tool, also on the Registrar’s webpage, provides course selection advice specific to subject matter, employer type, and practice type.

-A student is not permitted to add or drop a course after the add/drop period absent unforeseen and exigent circumstances, and not without the permission of both the instructor and the Sr. Associate Dean for Academic Affairs (or their designee).
+After the expiration of the relevant add or drop period, a student may not alter their course schedule absent unforeseen and exigent circumstances, and not without the permission of both the instructor and the Sr. Associate Dean for Academic Affairs (or their designee).

-If a course withdrawal is approved after the add/drop period, it will be reflected by a “W” for withdrawal on the student’s transcript.
+If a course withdrawal is approved after the drop period, it will be reflected by a GPA-neutral “W” for withdrawal on the student’s transcript.

 Once a final grade has been entered for a given course, retroactive drops/withdrawals will not be considered under any circumstances.

-A graduate of an approved law school (AALS or approved by ABA) who wishes to audit a course at the School of Law may do so with the permission of the Sr. Associate Dean for Academic Affairs (or their designee) and the professor teaching the course, and with the payment of an audit fee based upon a pro rata portion of tuition.
+A graduate of an approved law school (AALS or approved by ABA) who wishes to audit a course at the School of Law may do so with the permission of the Sr. Associate Dean for Academic Affairs (or their designee) and the professor teaching the course, and with the payment of an audit fee unless waived by the Sr. Associate Dean for Academic Affairs.

 School of Law students who are full-time may audit any law course, with the permission of the Sr. Associate Dean for Academic Affairs (or their designee) and the professor teaching the course.
 No additional charge will be made.

 School of Law students who wish to audit a course in another division of the University must obtain approval and information from the University Registrar’s office or, if a business school course, the School of Business Registrar’s Office.
-School of Law students may not register for any course in another division of the University via the Registration Portal.
+They must consult the School of Law's Registrar's Office to complete registration.

 JD students are limited in their distance education courses only to the extent set forth in applicable ABA regulations (subject to any occasional variances approved for the School of Law).
 A student may count no more than one-third of the total credits required for graduation from distance courses.
 Some Bar jurisdictions allow fewer distance credits than the ABA Standard.
 Students should be familiar with the rules that apply in the jurisdiction(s) where they intend to practice.